 - Place the medicine cabinet on a wall adjoining the shower.
 Keep razors, extra soap and bath salts in there so their right at hand, while increasing your visual real estate with the mirror.

-Add Some Mosaics
+Add Depth With Mosaics

 Consider punching up the walls and mirrors around your bathroom sink by adding some mosaic tiles in a glossy or polished finish.
 Mosaics each catch the light separately, reflecting it back with intensity that can help to visually enlarge the room, while adding some interest and design.
-Most mosaic tiles don't need any kind of framing or finish tiles, so you can use them as a sink backsplash, mirror frame, border or as a backing for glass shelves.
+Most mosaic tiles don't need any kind of framing or finish tiles, so you can use them as a sink backsplash, mirror frame, border, or as a backing for glass shelves.

 Shelving and Storage